Arizona Mesothelioma Lawyers

 Arizona’s copper industry required the construction and operation of large foundries where impurities were removed and the copper was processed.
 Many of the construction materials used to build Arizona’s copper mines contained asbestos, exposing copper plant employees and independent contractors to large amounts of asbestos dust.
 Due to the high temperatures required for processing copper, much of the equipment installed and maintained at the copper plants were insulated with asbestos.
 Other products, including asbestos blankets, asbestos gloves, asbestos mittens, bench tops and protective gear were frequently used throughout copper plants.
 Individuals present at many of Arizona’s copper plants were regularly exposed to asbestos.

-Processing copper at these locations throughout Arizona also required large amounts of power.
+Processing copper at these also required large amounts of power.
 Machinery, including boilers, furnaces, cooling towers, generators, motors, and turbines were installed throughout the copper plants to generate the electricity necessary to operate the plant.
 Much of this equipment was insulated with large amounts of asbestos.
 Employees at Arizona’s copper plants regularly worked with or around these machines as they were being maintained.
-Asbestos-containing gaskets, packing, raw asbestos and masonry products were regularly installed and replaced on these heat-creating machines.
+Asbestos-containing gaskets, packing, raw asbestos, and masonry products were regularly installed and replaced on these heat-creating machines.

 Arizona Military Bases